2021 Federal Standard of Excellence

 - The Commissioner for the National Center for Education Evaluation and Regional Assistance (NCEE) serves as the Department of Education (ED) evaluation officer.
-ED’s Institute of Education Sciences (IES), with a budget of $623 million in FY20, is primarily responsible for education research, evaluation, and statistics.
+ED’s Institute of Education Sciences (IES), with a budget of $642 million in FY21, is primarily responsible for education research, evaluation, and statistics.
 The NCEE Commissioner is responsible for planning and overseeing ED’s major evaluations and also supports the IES Director.
-IES employed approximately 160 full-time staff in FY20, including approximately 25 staff in NCEE.
+IES employed approximately 150 full-time staff in FY21, including approximately 25 staff in NCEE.

 1.2 Did the agency have a senior leader with the budget and staff to serve as the agency’s Chief Data Officer (or equivalent)?
 (Example: Evidence Act 202(e))

 - USED has a designated Chief Data Officer (CDO).
-The Office of Planning, Evaluation and Policy Development’s (OPEPD) Office of the Chief Data Officer (OCDO) has a staff of 18 and is actively hiring additional staff.
+The Office of Planning, Evaluation and Policy Development’s (OPEPD) Office of the Chief Data Officer (OCDO) has grown from a staff of 12 two years ago to a staff of 33 FTE and detailees today.
 The Evidence Act provides a framework for OCDO’s responsibilities, which include lifecycle data management and developing and enforcing data governance policies.
 The OCDO has oversight over ED’s information collections approval and associated OMB clearance process.
 It is responsible for developing and enforcing ED’s open data plan, including management of a centralized comprehensive data inventory accounting for all data assets across ED.
 The OCDO is also responsible for developing and maintaining a technological and analytical infrastructure that is responsive to ED’s strategic data needs, exploiting traditional and emerging analytical methods to improve decision making, optimize outcomes, and create efficiencies.
 These activities are carried out by the Governance and Strategy Division, which focuses on data governance, lifecycle data management, and open data; and the Analytics and Support Division, which provides data analytics and infrastructure responsive to ED’s strategic data.
 The current OCDO budget reflects the importance of these activities to ED leadership, with S&E funding allocated for data governance, data analytics, open data, and information clearances.

 - The Evidence Leadership Group (ELG) supports program staff that run evidence-based grant competitions and monitor evidence-based grant projects.
 It advises ED leadership and staff on how evidence can be used to improve ED programs and provides support to staff in the use of evidence.
 It is co-chaired by the Evaluation Officer and the OPEPD Director of Grants Policy.
 Both co-chairs sit on ED’s Policy Committee (described below).
 The SO, EO, CDO, and Performance Improvement Officer (PIO) are ex officio members of the ELG.